I-5 – Secret Creek Fish Passage Project

 Welcome to our online open house!

-Beginning in February 2025, the Washington State Department of Transportation will begin construction of new fish passable structures on both northbound and southbound Interstate 5 at Secret Creek north of Arlington in Snohomish County.
-During construction, both northbound and southbound I-5 traffic will be shifted to a two-lane temporary bypass for 14 months on southbound I-5 and seven months on northbound I-5 with construction expected to be complete in 2026.
+In February 2025, the Washington State Department of Transportation began construction of new fish passable structures on both northbound and southbound Interstate 5 at Secret Creek north of Arlington in Snohomish County.

 I-5 near Stanwood aerial photo